DiptiPasupalak/api-to-s3/README.md

 - Boto3 library for interacting with AWS services

 ## License
-This code is open source and available under the [MIT License](LICENSE).
+This code is open source and available under the License file.